pete-watters/git-browser/README.md

 * this app uses the git-flow branching strategy (because it's awesome!)
 * sessionAuthentication: This is handled using ember-simple-auth
 * ember-data-github: This add on is used as a base from which serializers, adapters and models are extended
-* styling: a combination of Neat /Bourbon / Bitters / Refills are used to improve the asthetics of the app
+* styling: a combination of Neat /Bourbon / Bitters / Refills are used to improve the UI and asthetics of the app

 ## Installation - to run